Tesco Valentine’s Day dine-in meal deal 2025 – here’s what’s on the menu

 Tesco’s Valentine’s Day dine-in meal deal will have date night sorted from just £12

-Enjoy a starter, main, side, dessert and drink for just £9 per head
+Enjoy a starter, main, side, dessert and drink for just £9 a head

 Your support helps us to tell the story